Yamaha NS-10: Tissue paper effect

 Clearmountain was said to have been one of the first recording engineers to hang tissue paper over the tweeters of the NS-10 to tame the over-bright treble.
-The phenomenon became the subject of hot debate.
 Recording engineer Bob Hodas investigated the alleged sonic effects of tissue paper.
 He found inconsistent results with different paper, but said that tissue paper generally demonstrated an undesirable effect known as comb filtering, caused by the high frequencies being reflected back into the tweeter instead of being absorbed.
 Hodas derided the tissue practice as "aberrant behaviour", saying that engineers usually fear comb filtering and its associated cancellation effects.
 He also suggested that more controllable and less random electronic filtering would be preferable.
 Newell et al. noted that had the speakers' grilles been used in studios, where they are routinely removed, they would have had the same effect on the treble output as the improvised tissue paper filter.

 Influence

 The speaker came to be relied on by independent engineers, who worked in different studios and needed equipment they were familiar with as a reference point.
 Throughout the 1980s, engineers and producers worked widely with the speaker to monitor "[almost] any album you love from the 80s or 90s" – from Born in the U.S.A.
 (Bruce Springsteen), Avalon (Roxy Music) Let's Dance (David Bowie), to Big Bam Boom (Hall and Oates).

 The NS-10, and the Auratone before it, are two of the most influential nearfield monitors used in the professional mixing of sound recordings.
 In 2008, the NS-10 was inducted into the Mix magazine TECnology Hall of Fame.
 Also reflecting its influence, the speaker won a Technical Grammy for Yamaha in 2007.
-In 2008, the speaker was found "in almost every studio".

-As the NS-10 has been out of production for many years, in late 2018 Avantone with Chris Lord-Alge (world famous mix engineer and proponent of the NS-10) released the CLA-10.
+As the NS-10 has been out of production for many years, in late 2018 Avantone, partnering with the mix engineer Chris Lord-Alge, released the CLA-10.
 Although they were careful not to mention it in any of the company's materials, many have speculated that the CLA-10 is an NS-10 clone, to fill the market gap left by Yamaha when they stopped production of the original NS-10.

 In January 2019, Minneapolis Speaker Company launched a new brand of speakers called Bold North Audio.
 Their first product, the MS-10W, is stated to be the ideal replacement woofer for the NS-10M.
 The website includes copious amounts of engineering data showing driver and in-system comparisons.